-Using a reputation checker like Yoono will help protect company reputation from risk.
-The automated search is powered by the latest technology and supported by decades of research and is one of the best tools to protect against future reputation damage.
+Using a reputation checker like Yoono will help protect the company reputation from risk by checking online files.
+The automated search is powered by the latest technology, supported by decades of research and is one of the best tools to protect against future reputation damage.

-How an individual’s reputation can impact a company
+How an individual’s reputation can impact a business

 Safeguard your business from these reputational risks